Skip to main content

 .with_http_client(UreqHttpClient::new())

-All three components (backend, transport, HTTP client) are required.
-The builder will return an error if any are missing.
+All four components (backend, transport, HTTP client, runtime) are required.
+The builder uses a typestate pattern — your code won’t compile if any are missing.

 3